eVRydayVR/Unity360PanoramaCapture/CapturePanorama/README.txt

 1. Add the ReadPanoConfig.cs script to the same object as the CapturePanorama.cs script.
 WARNING: This will override any settings supplied in the Inspector with those in the INI file.
 2. Modify the included asset "CapturePanorama.ini" under the "Config" folder as needed for your application.
+3. In the Inspector, set Panorama Width to 4. (saves time at startup)
-3. After building, copy the asset "CapturePanorama.ini" to the data directory of your build.
+4. After building, copy the asset "CapturePanorama.ini" to the data directory of your build.
-4. To modify settings, modify the .ini file and restart the application.
+5. To modify settings, modify the .ini file and restart the application.

 DEVELOPMENT NOTES
 -----------------